jiheon788/jiheon788/README.md

-# Hello, My name is Ji-Heon Park👀
+# Hello, My name is Ji-Heon Park 👀
-I'm a web front-end developer, and I also like to do web design myself.👨🏻‍💻
+I'm a web front-end developer, and I also like to do web design myself.✨

-I can do some back-end development, DA, ML, and AI.🤏🏻
+I can do some back-end development, DA, ML, and AI. 🤏🏻

 My portfolio is here. [🔗 Click Me!](https://www.notion.so/jiheon788-70975611259444c6a95c8337be8efc18)